 Brabantia Compact Dish Drying Rack (opens in new tab)

 This compact dish rack includes a tray that will drain water into your sink, so is well suited if your sink has no draining area.
-It also includes a plastic cutlery holder, with holes in the bottom, and overall its capacity is great – space for 14 plates and a few glasses and pans.
-The metal is corrosion resistant so it carries a five-year guarantee, but it's not dishwasher-friendly.
+It also includes a plastic cutlery holder, with holes in the bottom, and overall its capacity is great – there's space for 14 plates and a few glasses and pans.
+The metal is corrosion resistant so it carries a five-year guarantee, but it's not dishwasher-friendly, though this isn't really a problem.
 It also looks less utilitarian than some other offerings so adds a neat vibe to your worktop, and it comes in light or dark grey.

 Material: Plastic and corrosion resistant metal